 Confusion Reigns Supreme

-In conventional piano lessons, kids are "thrown into the water" with the below two elements: five horizontal lines and a piano keyboard.
+In conventional "reading music" piano lessons, kids are "thrown into the water" with the below two elements: five horizontal lines and a piano keyboard.

 5 lines above, keyboard below